 Do you have any Takis lovers in your house?!
 My 9-year-old daughter loves snacks.
-When my husband or I take her to the store these days, the first thing she grabs is a bag of Takis.
+When my husband or I take her to the store these days, she first grabs a bag of Takis.
 She LOVES them, which is crazy because I can’t do spicy (unless it’s cinnamon).
 Since we are creating a few printables for Valentine’s Day this year, we decided to make one around her favorite snack (perfect to give to her classmates).
 You spice up my life is perfect for the little spice lovers in your life!

-This adorable printable features a little chili pepper with heart eyes, drawn by my 16-year-old daughter, especially for this printable.
+This adorable printable features a little chili pepper with heart eyes drawn by my 16-year-old daughter, especially for this printable.
 All you have to do is print, punch a hole, add a ribbon bow, and tape to your favorite spicy snack.

 spice up my life valentine

 Before I share the printable and the step-by-step instructions on creating this “you spice up my life” valentine, let me share a little about what we used for ours.

 While you don’t have to use Takis, we chose the 25 pack of individual mini bags of Takis.
 They are inexpensive and cost less than $.50 per valentine, which is a great price point, especially when you have more than 20 in your child’s class.

 If you think Takis may be too spicy for the kids you are giving these to, a few other options I just thought of off of the top of my head are red hots or hot tamales.
 You can find either of these options for $1 per box.

 Another great option is to buy a bunch of packs of cinnamon gum.
 That can cost you somewhere around $.67 each.
 It’s also a very affordable option!